-Event impressions have real monetary value.
+Event impressions have a real monetary value.
 You do a lot to generate meaningful event impressions of the brands you serve.
-However, it can be difficult to demonstrate, or otherwise prove, that those event impressions had some sort of actual value.
+However, it can be difficult to demonstrate or otherwise prove that those event impressions had some actual value.
 Let me tell you how to do it.

 At PortMA, we work with Agencies and Brands every day to develop and deploy measurement and reporting strategies for experiential and event marketing that almost always includes impression valuation.
 It’s rooted in two key areas:

 - Getting a full count of event impressions.

 - Translating that count into a dollar value, you can defend.

 Ensuring a full count of your event impressions boils down to making sure you have a process in place to count impressions from their five key sources:

 These are the most common type of impressions, and they are probably something you’re already doing.
 Start with venue attendance, then apply a multiplier that considers where you were situated (and/or your overall signage agreement) concerning foot traffic.

 For example, if you’re upfront and in the thick of it all, where they practically have to walk through your footprint to get to the venue, I suggest that you take 80% of attendance that day as on-site impressions.
 Work backward from other positions (e.g., vendor row vs. in the back by the bathrooms).